AdrianoMarra/mumsched-front/README.md

     1) Download the file mumsched-front.zip for API code.
     2) Unzip the folder
     3) Access the folder via terminal.
+    5) Run the command "npm install gulp"
     4) Run the command "gulp serve" from your terminal (If you don't have Gulp installed: https://libraries.io/npm/gulp/3.9.1)
-    5) You can access the user interface at: http://localhost:3000
+    5) That is it!
+Now you can access the user interface at: http://localhost:3000